 2004 group stage: Croatia 2-4 England

-Having burst on to the scene with two goals against Switzerland in England's previous encounter, this was the day Wayne Rooney truly announced himself on the European stage.
+Having burst on to the scene with two goals against Switzerland in England's previous encounter, Wayne Rooney truly announced himself on the European stage with this display.
 Sven-Göran Eriksson's team were behind early, but goals by Rooney either side of Paul Scholes's effort put England back on track.
 Each team traded further efforts in the closing 20 minutes but Rooney's influence had already assured England's progress beyond the group stage for the first time on foreign soil.